HAS3001: Export inspection of hay and straw

 This course has been designed for Authorised Officer (AO) candidates wanting to perform inspections of hay and straw for export.

-Prior to undertaking inspections of hay and straw for export, you must be appropriately trained, deemed competent and appointed by the Department of Agriculture and Water Resources for the job function HAS3001: Export inspection of hay and straw.
+Prior to undertaking inspections of hay and straw for export, you must be appropriately trained, deemed competent and appointed by the Department of Agriculture, Water and the Environment for the job function HAS3001: Export inspection of hay and straw.

 This job function covers two different inspection techniques: packaged product and bulk product into containers.
 You can choose to be trained in either a single technique or a combination.
-More information is available in the Table of AO Job Functions within the Plant Export Operations Manual.
+More information is available in the Reference: Table of authorised officer job functions within the Plant Export Operations Manual.

 The learning and assessment methods for this course include: